Generic Name: morphine (MOR feen)

 What should I avoid while using MorphaBond ER?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how MorphaBond ER will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how MorphaBond ER will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.